ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/basic-algorithm-for-cost-correction-calculation.md

 ## Stage 2: Recalculating The Sorted Records

 When the records are ordered in the previous stage, the cost accumulated from the starting period (average) is calculated.
-Then, the cost of each record is re-calculated.
-Finally, the re-calculation of the next record begins (if there is one in the first place).
+Then, the cost of each record is recalculated.
+Finally, the recalculation of the next record begins (if there is one in the first place).

-The re-calculation of the record cost is performed as follows:
+The recalculation of the record cost is performed as follows:

-- If the record is for accumulated data (opening balance), the record is not re-calculated.
+- If the record is for accumulated data (opening balance), the record is not recalculated.

 - If the record is an <b>issue</b> transaction, then the cost is calculated according to the average accumulated cost.

-- If the record is a <b>receipt</b> transaction and is part of a transfer or a production process, then its cost is re-calculated according to the algorithm from articles <b>Calculating Cost For Produced Products, Calculating Cost For Transferred Products</b>, and <b>Calculating Cost For Returned Products</b>.
+- If the record is a <b>receipt</b> transaction and is part of a transfer or a production process, then its cost is recalculated according to the algorithm from articles <b>Calculating Cost For Produced Products, Calculating Cost For Transferred Products</b>, and <b>Calculating Cost For Returned Products</b>.

-- If the record is a <b>receipt</b> transaction and is not part of a transfer or a production process, the record is not re-calculated.
+- If the record is a <b>receipt</b> transaction and is not part of a transfer or a production process, the record is not recalculated.

 <b><i>Example 1:</b></i>

 There are two stores and three products, the first two of which are provided by external suppliers.
 The third is internally produced.
-A re-calculation of the cost for <b>January 2020</b> is needed.
+A recalculation of the cost for <b>January 2020</b> is needed.
 This is the data for the first store.
 The second store has no movements recorded (including the current period):

 - Store #<b>1</b>, Product #<b>1</b>, <b>Opening Balance</b>, before <b>01 Jan 2020 00:00, 10</b> PCS, total cost:<b> 100</b>;